- Planning can help women overcome several unique financial challenges around saving for retirement.

 - Assess your current income and spending habits.

 - Factor in who you’ll spend your retirement with and where you’d like to live.

 - Account for the realities of a longer life expectancy.

 Having a vision of what you want to achieve can help you stay more focused as you work toward your goals.

 It’s important to start investing as soon as possible.
 The reason is simple – the power of compound interest.
 The longer your money can grow, the more money you can accumulate before you retire.
 The good news is women tend to hold their investments for longer periods than men, which can help grow wealth over time.2

-Try to set aside 10 to 15 percent of your income for retirement.
+Try to set aside 10 to 15% of your income for retirement.
 Consider exploring these investing and savings options:

-- Save pre-tax dollars in an employer-sponsored workplace retirement plan such as a 401(k), if one is available to you.
+- Save pre-tax dollars in a workplace retirement plan such as a 401(k), if one is available to you.
 Take advantage of any employer-offered match to your own contributions.